 Digital Communication platforms

 As a business working remotely, you’ll benefit from introducing a digital communications platform into your business.
 These services allow you to keep in touch through video calls or instant messages.
-Many of these platforms contain features such as screen sharing, which promote interactivity between you and your employees.
+Many of these platforms contain features such as screen sharing, which promotes interactivity between you and your employees.

-- Microsoft Teams – Platform where you can communicate with your team, create channels so conversations are easier to find and run your business’s day-to-day correspondence.
+- Microsoft Teams – Platform where you can communicate with your team, create channels so conversations are easier to find, and run your business’s day-to-day correspondence.

 - Zoom – Used by remote teams to host video meetings.
 Meetings and calls can also be recorded if needed.

 - Slack – This platform is often used as a virtual HQ.
-It’s used by teams to chat, share files and integrate tools.
+It’s used by teams to chat, share files, and integrate tools.
 Separate channels can be created to make communication much more focused and easier to follow.

 Managing your team and keeping track of their work input is one of the biggest concerns surrounding working from home.
 How is it possible to manage staff with a lack of face-to-face interaction?
 How do I know that they’re working to their full potential?
 Business Doctors are partnered with Citrus HR, the virtual HR platform.
 This useful tool enables you as a small business owner to manage your people.
-Some of the features included are; lateness recording & reporting, holiday & absence self-service, staﬀ expenses and time tracking.
+Some of the features included are; lateness recording & reporting, holiday & absence self-service, staﬀ expenses, and time tracking.

-Well-being tools – The Feel Good Factor
+Well-being Tools – The Feel Good Factor

 Having been supporting small businesses throughout COVID, Business Doctors became increasingly concerned with the new stresses that they were facing.
 With this in mind, our experts thought it would benefit SME owners to gain a full understanding of how their business is feeling after the last 18 months.
-In response, we developed the Feel Good Factor: a handful of quick questions to help you assess where you, your team and your business currently find themselves.
+In response, we developed the Feel Good Factor: a handful of quick questions to help you assess where you, your team, and your business currently find themselves.
 After finishing, you’ll receive a free personalised feel-good score and analysis.
 This will explore how you and your staff are feeling.
-You’ll also get a variety of FREE complimentary resources to help you move forward towards a happier, feel good future.
+You’ll also get a variety of FREE complimentary resources to help you move forward towards a happier, feel-good future.

 During the current working climate, business has certainly gone beyond the numbers.
-Your mental wellbeing and that of your team members plays a huge role in the success and overall health of your business.
+Your mental wellbeing and that of your team members play a huge role in the success and overall health of your business.
 It’s vital that mental health isn’t overlooked as you look to move forwards together as a team.

 If you would like any further information on how you can support your team or ensure that your hybrid working model is implemented successfully, please don’t hesitate to contact us here